Modelling the evolution of transcription factor binding preferences in complex eukaryotes

 \subsection{The model can explain the core of the size distribution of motif families and identifies two main deviations}

-We compared the distribution predicted by our model, Equation~\ref{eqx2}, with the empirical TF organization in motif families obtained from the CIS-BP database (Materials and Methods).
-This comparison has been quantified by estimating a best fit value for $\theta$ with a Maximum Likelihood method and a p-value associated to the quality of the fit using a \textit{goodness-of-fit} test based on the Kolmogorov-Smirnov statistics (Materials and Methods).
+The distribution predicted by our neutral evolutionary model (Equation~\ref{eqx2}) can be compared with the empirical TF organization in motif families.
+The procedure to extract this empirical distribution is explained in the Materials and Methods section in detail.
+This comparison can be quantified by estimating the best fit value of the parameter $\theta$ with a Maximum Likelihood method and a p-value associated to the quality of the fit using a \textit{goodness-of-fit} test based on the Kolmogorov-Smirnov statistics (Materials and Methods).
 Although the central part of the size distribution seems well captured by the theoretical model, a direct fit of the whole distribution gives very low p-values ($\text{p-value} < 10^{-3}$, see Figure~\ref{fig:2}).
 This poor p-value shows the presence of significative deviations with respect to our random null-model.
 These deviations can be easily identified looking at Figure~\ref{fig:2}.
 They are located at the two ends of the distribution and involve a few of the largest families and the smallest ones (i.e., families of size 1).
 Using the KS test and a p-value threshold for acceptance of 0.75, we can identify in a quantitatively and consistent way the fraction (about 25\%) of isolated TFs and the number (three) of the largest families which account for most of the deviations from the null model (Materials and Methods and Figure~\ref{fig:3}).